 Central Sterile Processing Classes and Courses Overview

 People interested in working in sterile processing can enroll in associate degree and certificate programs offered by a variety of community colleges and universities.
 In these programs, students learn to decontaminate, store and distribute surgical equipment and supplies.
+Continue reading to find out more about the courses offered.

 Courses for aspiring central sterile processing technicians can be found in associate degree and certificate programs, many of which prepare students for the International Association of Central Service/Material Management (IAHCSMM) certification exam.
 The standard program curriculum includes a lot of laboratory work, with courses in anatomy, physiology, microbiology and pharmacology, along with an experiential clinical component.